Maliacarolinee/Data-Analyst-Portfolio/README.md

 code:

 Key Insights: I highlighted disparities in living costs and their effects on residents' quality of life.

+# Data Sources

+The data for Productivity and Compensation [Trends is sourced from the Economic Policy Institute's State of Working America Data Library.](https://www.epi.org/data/)

 # Contact Information